 Tridandisvami Sri Srimad Bhaktivedanta Narayana Gosvami Maharaja

-[This year, 2015, May 29th is Nirjala Ekadasi.
-Srila Gurudeva replies several good questions regarding the observance of this day on his morning walk in Badger, California, June 24, 2007.]
+[Srila Gurudeva replies to several good questions regarding the observance of Nirjala Ekadasi on his morning walk in Badger, California, June 24, 2007.]

 Balarama dasa: May I ask you a question, Gurudeva?
 Tomorrow is Nirjala Ekadasi (full fasting, even from water).
 If there were defects in our following any Ekadasis during the year, how can we properly observe Nirjala Ekadasi to nullify the reactions to these defects?